MicroFish91/Portfolio-Instruments/README.md

 To access all the full features, you will need to register your own account.

 Note: The server is hosted on the free tier of Heroku and has been known to take a while to boot up from inactivity.
-Please be patient when first loading while the server wakes back up!
+Please be patient when first loading while the server wakes back up - it may initially take a few tries!

 ## Technologies